Winning Ticket For The $393 Million Mega Millions Jackpot Sold In Illinois

-A lottery ticket buyer from Palos Heights, Illinois has won the massive $393 million jackpot for Friday’s Mega Millions draw making him/her an instant millionaire.
+A lottery ticket buyer from Palos Heights, Illinois, has won the massive $393 million jackpot for Friday’s Mega Millions drawing making him/her an instant millionaire.
 According to a press release issued by Mega Millions, the winning ticket matched all the six numbers drawn on Friday night.

-At $393 million, this is the largest Mega Millions jackpot in almost a year and is the fifth largest prize amount since Mega Millions’ 15-year history.
+At $393 million, this is the largest Mega Millions jackpot in almost a year and is the fifth-largest prize amount in the Mega Millions’ 15-year history.
 The winner will get $247 million in cash once the person shows up and contacts them to claim the prize money.
 According to ABC News, the winning ticket was purchased at Nick’s Barbecue in Palos Heights.
 That said, even $393 million pales in comparison to the $1.586 billion Powerball jackpot that was won in January 2016.
 However, that amount was shared between several ticket holders.

 Apart from the jackpot winner, there were also three other winners for the second prize.
-These winners were reported to be from Washington, California and Ohio.
+These winners were reported to be from Washington, California, and Ohio.
 Of these, the winning ticket from Washington also included the optional Megaplier which costs an extra $1 over and above the $2 ticket price.
 This week was also the first instance when both Mega Millions and Powerball jackpots surged past the $350 million mark.
 Saturday night’s Powerball drawing is expected cross $356 million.
 The winner will also get to take home cash amounting to $224 million.

 August 11 – PM #ILWinningNumbers pic.twitter.com/JudZOzMAGq